 While you're there spend some time exploring the residential streets in search of your favorite Queen Anne Victorian home.
 If you find yourself outside Superior Grill (streetcar stop #21) you may as well stop in for a lively lunch.
 This superior (pun intended) spot is super fun and convenient.
 It serves as a great pit-stop for Mardi Gras, too.

-Tip: Take one of Superior's potent frozen margaritas TO GO.
+Pro Tip: Take one of Superior's potent frozen margaritas TO GO.
 It's perfectly legal to bring a cocktail on your stroll in New Orleans.

 Looking for an oyster bar to belly up to?
 Check out Cooter Brown's at the end of St Charles (streetcar stop #43).
 This place is exactly what you imagine a local oyster bar to be like, complete with plate lunch and blue-collar patrons.

-Oak Street is an up-and-coming arts district in Uptown that offers up some unique eats, some fine coffee shops and boutique shops.
+Oak Street is an up-and-coming arts district in Uptown that offers up some unique eats, some fine coffee shops, and boutique shops.
 The highlight of the area is Jacques-Imo's.
 This institution has been serving "real Nawlins food" with style for many years.

-TIP: The Oak Street Po-Boy Festival is not to be missed if you are visiting New Orleans in late November.
+Pro Tip: The Oak Street Po-Boy Festival is not to be missed if you are visiting New Orleans in late November.